You'll Find Out: Plot

 he has no real intention of doing).

 After a series of typical "haunted house" jokes, Kyser uncovers a basement "command center" that provides the special effects for Saliano's phony seances.

 The three criminals attempt to escape using dynamite as a shield.
-But a friendly dog retrieves the lit stick and returns it to the criminals.
+But Ish Kabibble's dog retrieves the lit stick and returns it to the criminals.
 There is a loud explosion, and the dog returns carrying Saliano's turban.